MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 The goal is to have the bunny hop every time we touch the screen, which will keep the bunny flying high.

 > [action]
-> In *GameScene.swift*, add a touchesBegan event.
+> In `GameScene.swift`, add a `touchesBegan` event.
 This event notifies `GameScene` when a touch makes contact with the screen.
-Inside the `GameScene` class below (not inside!) `didMove(to view:)` start typing `touchesBegan` the name should appear on a popup menu, hit the *return/enter* key to auto-complete this function.
 >
 > Add the following inside `touchesBegan(touches:)`:
 >